Health and Safety

 The following businesses are exempt from the by-law?

-How long will face coverings be mandatory?
+How long will masks be mandatory?

 How should I dispose of my disposable mask?